A woman holding her stomach as a result of religious trauma manifesting in physical symptoms

 In recent years, we’ve started to really understand the toll that indoctrination into high control religions can take on us, and the term religious trauma continues to become more well-known and widely accepted as an area of concern in the mental health health community.

-However, what’s important to understand is that religious trauma is not just about emotional or psychological distress — it can also physically affect us.
+However, what’s important to understand is that religious trauma is not just about emotional or psychological distress—it can also affect us physically.

 In this article, we’re going to cover seven of the most common physical symptoms of religious trauma.